|Progress Toward Outcome

 Supported the formulation of the Tonga Strategic Development Framework II (September-October 2014) and Fiji National Development Plan (November-December 2015).

 Conducted missions/workshops to update/roll out models for long term fiscal forecasting and planning to Ministries of Finance and Central Banks in Pacific DMCs in cooperation with development partners (PIFS, IMF-PFTAC, and PICPA).
-Convened back-to-back workshops on macroeconomic forecasting and long-term fiscal planning in Suva, Fiji in December 2014, gathering more than thirty participants from 10 Pacific DMCs.
-Conducted a workshop on Financial Programming Frameworks in Nuku alofa, Tonga, in October 2015 (co-sponsored with IMF-PFTAC).
-Conducted workshops on economic analysis of investment projects in Dili, Timor-Leste and Apia, Samoa, in September 2016 at the requests of the respective Ministries of Finance in these two contries.
+Convened workshops on macroeconomic forecasting and long-term fiscal planning in Suva, Fiji in December 2014, gathering more than thirty participants from 10 Pacific DMCs.
+Conducted a workshop on Financial Programming Frameworks in Nuku'alofa, Tonga, in October 2015 (co-sponsored with IMF-PFTAC).
+Conducted workshops on economic analysis of investment projects in Dili, Timor-Leste and Apia, Samoa, in September 2016.

-Consultants (supported by staff oversight and inputs) under the TA have taken part in the following activities: (i) review and enhancement of the Debt Sustainability Analysis (DSA) for Vanuatu (January 2015); (ii) meetings of the Joint Economic Management Committee and the Trust Fund Committees of the Republic of the Marshall Islands and the Federated States of Micronesia in January 2015; (iii) macroeconomic assessments of the Cook Islands (in October 2015 and February-March 2016), (iv) design and implementation of a value-added tax policy in Timor-Leste (June 2015-February 2016),(v) establishment of a new Nauru Trust Fund (June 2015-June 2016), (vi) Public Finance Advisory Services to the Government of Papua New Guinea, and (vii) Preparations are ongoing to support review of procurement policy in Kiribati.
+Consultants (supported by staff oversight and inputs) under the TA have taken part in the following activities: (i) review and enhancement of the Debt Sustainability Analysis (DSA) for Vanuatu (January 2015); (ii) meetings of the Joint Economic Management Committee and the Trust Fund Committees of the Republic of the Marshall Islands and the Federated States of Micronesia in January 2015; (iii) macroeconomic assessments of the Cook Islands (in October 2015 and February-March 2016), (iv) design and implementation of a value-added tax policy in Timor-Leste (June 2015-February 2016),(v) establishment of a new Nauru Trust Fund (June 2015-June 2016), (vi) Public Finance Advisory Services to the Government of Papua New Guinea, and (vii) review of procurement policy in Kiribati.
+Preparations are ongoing to support review and improvements to the Fiji Financial Management Information System.